Humber River Watershed Plan

 series of maps comparing land use in the Humber River watershed today with land use in 2012 and 2002

-PURPOSE: Examines different potential future land use scenarios and climate change, where possible, to understand how watershed conditions may change.
+PURPOSE: Examines different potential future management scenarios to understand how watershed conditions may change.

-Through watershed modeling and impact analysis, we will look at how watershed conditions will change (i.e., improve, stay the same, deteriorate, or significantly deteriorate) under each potential future management scenario.
+Through extensive watershed modeling and impact analysis, the future management scenarios will help us determine how the watershed may respond to potential future land use and climate changes (i.e., will conditions improve, stay the same, deteriorate, or significantly deteriorate) under each potential future management scenario.

 drone image of the Humber River and Pierre Berton trail in the William Granger Greenway